Ben Rice: Major leagues

 On June 18, 2024, the Yankees promoted Rice to the major leagues.
 He made his debut that day against the Baltimore Orioles.
 He recorded his first major league hit in the third inning with a single to right field.
 On July 6, in a game against the Boston Red Sox, Rice became the first rookie in Yankees history to hit three home runs in one game; his seven RBIs also matched Lou Gehrig's record for a Yankee rookie.
 After an initial hot streak, Rice fell into an extended slump and was demoted to Triple-A Scranton/Wilkes-Barre in late August.
 Rice finished his MLB season with a .171 batting average, .613 OPS, 7 home runs, and 23 RBIs in 50 games.

-In the offseason, Rice added approximately 10 pounds of muscle in an effort to improve his offensive production.
+In the 2024–25 offseason, Rice added approximately 10 lbs of muscle in an effort to improve his offensive production.
 Following a strong performance in spring training, Rice made the Yankees' Opening Day roster for the 2025 season, and went on to produce elite offensive metrics while seeing time as designated hitter, first-baseman, and catcher.
 On May 11, he hit his first career grand slam against the Athletics.
 He finished the regular season with a .255 batting average, .836 OPS, 26 home runs, and 65 RBIs in 530 plate appearances.
-He hit a home run in his first postseason at-bat during an October 1 wild card game against Boston.
+He hit a home run in his first postseason at-bat during the 2025 American League Wild Card Series against Boston.

+Rice was named the American League Player of the Week for the week of May 25 – May 31, 2026; he batted 12-for-26 (.462) during the week.
+Rice was selected for the 2026 MLB All-Star Game and participated in the 2026 Home Run Derby.

 Personal life

 Rice's father, Dan, played college baseball as a pitcher for Brown University.

-Rice speaks Spanish, having learned it in middle school and continued taking classes in college.
+Rice speaks fluent Spanish, having learned it in middle school and continued taking classes in college.
+His Hispanic teammates often nickname him "Ben Arroz" (the Spanish word for "rice").
 He practiced the language further when he reached the minor leagues, finding it particularly helpful for communicating with Spanish-speaking pitchers.